1973 South Los Angeles shootings: Chase and arrest

 Bonner eluded police until 3:25 p.m. when he was spotted in his car by two patrolling police officers, blocking their way out of an alley.
 Bonner pointed his shotgun at them and repeatedly pulled the trigger, but when it failed to shoot he threw it away and sped off, while the police officers fired four shots at him and initiated pursuit.
 When Bonner crashed his Plymouth into the rear of the car of 45-year-old Mary Felton, who had stopped at a traffic light, he jumped out of his own vehicle and into the back seat of hers.
 Threatening her and her two daughters with his pistol he ordered her to drive.

 The scene was observed by security guard Versell Bennett who then took up pursuit in his car and eventually managed to force them to stop.
 Bennett then left his vehicle armed with his shotgun and opened fire at Bonner, who then shot at him in return.
 When police finally caught up with Bonner, a shootout ensued in which he was hit five times in his legs and lower body.
 Some officers aimed their fire at Bennett first, mistaking him for the gunman.
-He was hit twice in the head and shoulders and succumbed to these wounds four days later.
+He was hit twice in the head and shoulders.
 Mrs. Felton also suffered minor injuries in the shoulder.
-At 3:29 p.m.
-Bonner was taken into custody and brought to Los Angeles County+USC Medical Center for treatment.
+At 3:29 p.m., Bonner was taken into custody.

+Both Bonner and Bennett were brought to Los Angeles County+USC Medical Center for treatment.
+Bennett died of his injuries on April 26.